larrygrpolanco/rhetorical-move-step-analysis-study/Study_Design_Final.md

 ---

+"We replicated Kim & Lu's methodology using the CaRS-50 annotation scheme (Omotola et al., 2025), which uses a simplified 13-category system compared to Kim & Lu's 23-category system.
+While direct step-level comparison is not possible, we can compare move-level accuracy and overall methodology effectiveness."

 Notes on limited n = 10 4.
 10-Article Test Set
 Recommendation: Acknowledge + justify + emphasize strengths You said this is out of your control—acknowledged.
 But you can frame this limitation strategically.